Achievable logoAchievable logo

 Example 3: Finding unknown variables

-Consider the function f(x) defined as:
+Let f(x) be the piecewise function defined as:

 Find the values of a and b such that f(x) is differentiable for all values of x.